What is Home Health Care Nursing? Your Guide

 Home health care also benefits the healthcare system as a whole.
 It lowers hospital readmissions and costs.
 Home care is about 25% cheaper than hospital or nursing home care.

 Home health care helps you recover, stay independent, and manage long-term health issues.
-It prevents unnecessary hospital stays and teaches you and your caregivers to manage your health at home.
+It prevents unnecessary hospital stays and teaches you and your caregivers to manage health at home.
 With these benefits, it’s clear why home health care is vital in patient-focused healthcare.

 The Home Care Framework

 The home care framework shapes how in-home nursing care is delivered.
 It recognizes the unique aspects of providing care in a patient’s personal space.
-Let’s explore the key elements that make home healthcare provider services effective.
+Let’s explore the key elements that make home health care provider services effective.

 Patient Authority